agateau/blog/2018/sfxr-qt/index.md

 public: true
 tags: [pixelwheels, sfxr-qt, pko]
 title: SFXR Qt
-summary: |
-    I ported the venerable SFXR to QtQuick.

 As I mentioned in my previous article about [adding sounds to Pixel Wheels][pw], I started yet-another side project: SFXR Qt.
 This is a QtQuick port of [SFXR][sfxr], a retro sound-effect generator by DrPetter.